ikokkari/PythonProblems/bounty.md

 # 109 Problems Bonus Bounty List

 The problem collection "109 Python Problems for CCPS 109" is now complete, and no further problems will ever be added to this collection.
-In addition to the actual problems, the collection [109 Python problems for CCPS 109](https://github.com/ikokkari/PythonProblems) includes fourteen bonus problems intended for students who are looking for a serious challenge.
+In addition to the actual problems, each of the three problem collections here includes fourteen bonus problems intended for students who are looking for a serious challenge.
 For personal reasons, it is extremely important to me that all these bonus problem specifications and their private model solutions contain no bugs, so that the checksums hardcoded in the automated tester are true and achievable by everyone who chooses to work hard to solve these problems.
-The first student to send me working solution to each problem gets their name etched into the bounty tables below.
+The first student to send me working solution to each problem gets their name etched forever into the bounty table below.

 <table>
   <tr>